 Q: How does NBAA protect the confidentiality of salary data?

 NBAA follows Safe Harbor guidelines established by the U.S. Department of Justice and the Federal Trade Commission to protect confidentiality with respect to the salary surveys.
 Only composite data is presented when results from at least five departments are included in a particular category, and when no individual department’s data represents more than 25% of that category (on a weighted basis), and when results do not reveal or disclose information about a responding department.
 NBAA’s published salary survey results represent data that is at least three months old.

 Q: How do I access survey results?

-A: To access results, NBAA Member Representatives, or Compensation Survey Alternates, must either have participated in the current year’s survey, or purchased access to survey results.
+A: To access results, NBAA Member Representatives or Compensation Survey Alternates, must either have participated in the current year’s survey or purchased access to survey results.
 Access is restricted to NBAA Business or Operating Members only.